 - Put the tractor directly in front of the trailer.
 (Never back under the trailer at an angle because you might push the trailer sideways and break the landing gear.) - Check position, using outside mirrors, by looking down both sides of the trailer.

-Step 4: Back Slowly
+Step 4.
+Back Slowly:

-- Back until fifth wheel just touches the trailer. - Don't hit the trailer.
+- Back until fifth wheel just touches the trailer. - Do not hit the trailer.

-Step 5: Secure Tractor
+Step 5.
+Secure Tractor:

 - Put on the parking brake. - Put transmission in neutral.